ComFuturo

 call for proposals

-Eligible researchers that concurred to the ComFuturo call had to comply with the MSCA mobility rule: to not have resided or carried out their main activity in Spain for more than 12 months in the three years immediately before the call deadline (except duly justified cases which were detailed in the Call Guidelines).
-In addition, researchers had to be in possession of a doctoral degree (having obtained their PhD in the last 10 years maximum, again except duly justified cases).
+Eligible researchers will have to comply with the MSCA mobility rule: to not have resided or carried out their main activity in Spain for more than 12 months in the three years immediately before the call deadline (except duly justified cases which will bedetailed in the Call Guidelines that will be published here when the time arrives).
+In addition, researchers will have to be in possession of a doctoral degree (having obtained their PhD in the last 8 years maximum, again except duly justified cases).

-The call for ComFuturo positions was open from the 28th of April until the 23rd of June, 10:00am CEST.
-It was published on the EURAXESS website and announced on www.comfuturo.es, www.fgcsic.es and social media.
+The call for ComFuturo will be published on the EURAXESS website and announced on www.comfuturo.es, www.fgcsic.es and social media.

-The beneficiary ComFuturo fellows commenced their fellowships since April 2023, when they started to incorporate to the corresponding CSIC host institutes, in which they will develop their research projects for three years.
+The selected ComFuturo fellows will incorporate to the corresponding CSIC host institutes, to carry out their ageing & digitalisation research projects for three years.

 ComFuturo projects must:

-• Be original and aim to resolve current problems and challenges through innovative techniques and methodologies
+• Be original and aim to resolve current problems related to ageing, especially through innovative digitalisation techniques and methodologies

 • Have an innovative approach and a high potential of transferring the expected results to the productive fabric

 • Be carried out in a CSIC research institute.
-A Declaration of interest letter digitally signed by the Director of the proposed CSIC institute and by another proposed CSIC supervisor of the researcher had to be attached as part of the application, indicating the predisposition to accept the fellow.
+A Declaration of interest letter digitally signed by the Director of the proposed CSIC institute will be attached to the application, indicating the predisposition to accept the fellow.

 • Have a maximum duration of three years (36 months)